aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 Six equidistant sections were placed between LM 01 and ref.pt.0, and the two sections at the locations of LM 01 and ref.pt.0 were deleted.
 Three equidistant sections were placed between LM 06 and ref.pt.0.
-The sections intersecting with ref.pt.0 and LM 06 was deleted.
+The sections intersecting with ref.pt.0 and LM 06 were deleted.
 Subsequent to placing the sections, ref.pt.0 was itself deleted.

 ``` r
 knitr::include_graphics('images/lm3d3.all.sections.png')